 I wrote a post a while back about troubleshooting and what to do if your bokashi composting bin goes bad.
 A common question we get asked is “How do you know if you have a successful bokashi bin and that your bokashi compost has worked?”

 The fermented food scraps will look very similar to those that you put into the kitchen composter.
 Even after the two weeks of fermentation in the bokashi bucket, your food scraps will still resemble food waste.
 The pre-compost will not look like traditional dark brown soil-like compost.
 But don’t worry, even though your fermented food scraps look very similar to the items you put into the bin the physical and chemical properties of your food waste has been altered meaning that it will be quickly broken down into your soil or compost pile when buried.

 So, if the food scraps look very similar to when you put them into the bin, how do you know if your bokashi fermentation has been successful?

 Top 3 signs of a successful bokashi bin

 White mold and fungus on the top of your food scraps is a sign that the bokashi microbes are thriving and multiplying in your bin.
-You should see very little (if any) blue/green mold in your bokashi bin.
+Blue/black or green mold are a sure sign of a failed batch of pre-compost.

 White mold is not always visible, even after the two week fermentation period.
-However, as long as you are not seeing large amounts of blue/green mold in your bin, then you can be comfortable that the anaerobic bokashi microbes are thriving.
+However, as long as you are not seeing blue/green mold in your bin, then you can be comfortable that the anaerobic bokashi microbes are thriving.

 If you don’t see any white mold and you want to be confident that the bokashi fermentation has been successful then leave your sealed bin for a further week or two by which time more white mold should be visible.